rlegendi/ricsiboard/README.md

 * Share buttons (FB/Twitter/etc. etc.)
 * Fix filtering for params (fbclid should be filtered out from charts, etc.)
 * Keywords for Google
+* Validate that there are no , and | characters within the paramsTable fields

 ### Later maybe